wiliao/k8s-nginx-ingress-controller/README.md

 &nbsp;

 Kubernetes supports multiple Ingress controllers running in a single cluster.They’ll be exposed as LoadBalancer/Nodeport Services, so in production, you might have different IP addresses for different ingress controllers, and you’ll need to map domains to Ingress in your DNS configuration.
+So the trouble will really start if you use different implementations and have to manage sets of Ingress rules with incompatible feature sets invoked through incomprehensible annotations.